now8-org/api/docs/docs/howto/testing.md

 ## Testing scopes

-There are two main testing scopes: unit testing and integration testing.
+We use three testing scopes: unit, integration and end-to-end (e2e).

-Unit testing is a testing method by which individual units of source code are tested to determine if they are ready to use, whereas integration testing checks integration between software modules.
+Unit testing is a testing method by which individual units of source code are tested to determine if they are ready to use, whereas integration testing checks integration between software modules at the boundaries.
+Lastly, e2e tetsing checks the system as a whole assessing that the functionality expected by the user works as expected and that there are no system errors.

-Unit tests should be fast and not relay on other pieces of code or external dependencies such as databases.
-Mock them if necessary.
+Unit tests should be fast and not relay on unnecessary pieces of code or external dependencies such as databases.

 ## Test-driven development